nais/doc/docs/security/auth/idporten/sidecar.md

 [OpenID Connect Authorization Code Flow as specified by ID-porten](https://docs.digdir.no/oidc_guide_idporten.html).

 If the user successfully completed the login flow, a session is established with the sidecar.
-All requests that are forwarded to the application container will now contain an `Authentication` header with the user's `access_token`. from ID-porten:
+All requests that are forwarded to the application container will now contain an `Authentication` header with the user's `access_token` from ID-porten:

 ```
 Authentication: Bearer JWT_ACCESS_TOKEN